brain-products/App-BrainAmpSeries/README.md

 ### EEG Channel

-If this box is checked, an extra channel will be added to the EEG stream corresponding to the device triggers in.
+If this box is checked, an extra channel named `"triggerStream"` will be added to the EEG stream corresponding to the device triggers in.
 Rather than unsampled markers, these channels will output -1 if no trigger is available, else the value corresponding to the value at the trigger input when it changes value.

 ### Activate bits 8-15